MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ---

-Now that you've created the database and AKS cluster, you can prepare AKS to host Liberty.
+Now that you created the database and AKS cluster, you can prepare AKS to host Liberty.

 ## Install Open Liberty Operator